AnnaRobinson/new_relic_insights/doc/querying.md

 Once this module is [enabled and configured][], and EFQ Views is installed, creating a View of Insights data is as simple as creating any other View.

-Currently, Transactions are best-supported, with other custom event type support in development.
+Currently, Transactions are best supported, with support for other custom event types in development.
 Any custom attribute known to Drupal (see the "Better Statistics and custom attributes" section of the [transaction decoration][] documentation for details) can be displayed or used to filter your query.